Maurizio Anzeri: Education

-From 1996 to 1999 Anzeri attended The London Institute, Camberwell College of Arts, earning a Bachelor of Arts degree in sculpture and graphic design.
-He went on to earm a master's degree in fine art sculpture at the Slade School of Fine Art in 2005.
+From 1996 to 1999 Anzeri attended the Camberwell College of Arts, earning a Bachelor of Arts in sculpture and graphic design.
+He later earned a Master of Fine Arts in sculpture from the Slade School of Fine Art in 2005.

-Career
+Practice

-As a sculptor, Anzeri uses synthetic hair to create slightly ominous, sentinel-like works.
-Piled into totemic forms, the bundled locks are simultaneously woven into curls, plaits and pleats.
-He produced sculptures with Alexander McQueen in 2000 and worked for a year with Isabella Blow creating "wearable" sculptures.
+As a sculptor, Anzeri uses synthetic hair "to create slightly ominous, sentinel-like works.
+Piled into totemic forms, the bundled locks are simultaneously woven into curls, plaits and pleats".
+He produced sculptures with Alexander McQueen in 2000 and worked for a year with Isabella Blow creating wearable sculptures.
 Since 2005, Anzeri has exhibited his work in solo and group exhibitions across the world.
 His work is held in several public and private art collections.

 Anzeri is described as a pioneer in the art of embroidery on found photographs.
-The inspiration for his craft came from seeing images of relatives mending fishing nets on the Italian coast of Loano, near Genoa, and because of his family history, he saw his attraction to working with thread as verging on the inevitable.
+The inspiration for his craft came from seeing images of relatives mending fishing nets on the Italian coast of Loano, near Genoa, and because of his family history, he saw his "attraction to working with thread as verging on the inevitable".
 Fusing his earlier work with hair sculpture and his passion for old photographs, embroidery became a deliberately expressive tool for him.
+The publication Designboom wrote:

 Anzeri’s elaborate needle-work set against somber backgrounds results in a sharp juxtaposition; and despite the history of both the technique and the images used, he produces work which treads new ground.

-He conceived the term photo-sculpture for his embroidered photographs.
+He conceived the term "photo-sculpture" for his embroidered photographs.